codeconscious/ccvtac/README.md

 Once the program is running, simply enter at least one YouTube video, playlist, or channel URL at the prompt and press Enter.

-Recommended: Periodically ensure you're running the latest version of yt-dlp using `sudo yt-dlp -U` (or whatever command is appropriate for your system), especially if you start experiencing download errors.
+Recommended: Periodically ensure you're running the latest version of yt-dlp using `sudo yt-dlp -U` (or whatever command is appropriate for your system—see the [yt-dlp GitHub page](https://github.com/yt-dlp/yt-dlp#update) for more), especially if you start experiencing download errors.